Defeating the Beast – Developing a Unit for the Safe Containment of Disruptor Cartridges

 The SJH Projects XPT explosion protection technology, cast material has found its way into customer systems, most notably for vehicle underside protection for both civil and military programmes.

 As well as assessing the vulnerability of buildings and facilities to blast, we can also provide materials and engineered solutions to deal with specific issues at critical points and the facility as a whole.
-This includes advise on glazing, testing and HVM.
+This includes advice on glazing, testing and HVM.

 Our XPT material is used in combination with ballistic materials to provide underside blast protection to both military and civilian vehicles.
 We can also advise on the wider issues of survivability technologies to withstand blast and fragmentation.
 Our Minesafe system has been successfully deployed on operations.